 Field-hunting tip

-Look in metamorphosed limestone or dolomite skarns country — that is the host setting where hydroxylchondrodite typically forms.
+Look in metamorphosed limestone or dolomite skarns country, the host setting where hydroxylchondrodite typically forms.
 If you start seeing calcite, dolomite, forsterite in float, you are in the right ground.
 Field specimens usually show a granular, massive, or as small equidimensional crystals habit, so train your eye for that shape before scanning the outcrop.